VCauthon/Summary-Docker/src/docs/2-theory.md

 ghcr.io/regclient/regsync:latest
 ```

-> As you can see the daemon was able to pull the image without any issues.
+> __NOTE__: As you can see the daemon was able to pull the image without any issues.
 This is because the registry GHCR supports the OCI registry-spec as mentioned earlier.

 ###### Multiple tags